karimbahgat/PyAgg/README.rst

 -  Partial support for geographical plotting, including a lat-long coordinate system, and automatic drawing of GeoJSON features.
--  Easily plot statistical data on graphs witn a syntax and functionality that is aimed more for data analysts and laymen than computer scientists, including linegraph, scatterplot, histogram, etc, although these are still a work in progress.
+-  Easily plot statistical data on graphs with a syntax and functionality that is aimed more for data analysts and laymen than computer scientists, including linegraph, scatterplot, histogram, etc, although these are still a work in progress.